Dhar15/SprintApp/README.md

 - **Word Sprint** — learn GRE/SAT words per session (configurable) with live dictionary definitions, phonetics, part of speech, and an MCQ quiz at the end
 - **News Sprint** — read real news articles fetched fresh daily, then take an AI-generated comprehension quiz based on the actual content
-- **Word of the Day** — a daily word from your personal Google Sheets vocabulary collection, shown on the home screen every morning with meaning and example.
+- **Word of the Day** — a daily word from my personal Google Sheets vocabulary collection, shown on the home screen every morning with meaning and example.
 Works offline after first fetch.
-- **GK of the Day** — a daily General Knowledge fact from your personal curated collection, shown on the home screen with category context.
+- **GK of the Day** — a daily General Knowledge fact from my personal curated collection, shown on the home screen with category context.
 Fully offline, no internet needed.

 No login.
 No onboarding.
 Opens straight to the point.